Using Street View and Remote Sensing methods to infer ground level socio-economic realities

 - Satellite Data Analysis: Assessing thermal comfort, socio-economic indicators, and population density.

-- Street View Imagery: Using computer vision to evaluate visual appeal, storefront visibility, and environmental factors such as pavement quality, canopy coverage, and street furniture.
+- Street View Imagery: Using computer vision to evaluate visual appeal, and environmental factors such as pavement quality, canopy coverage, and street furniture.

-- Environmental Systems: Measuring centrality, competition, and proximity to points of interest within walking distance.
+- Environmental Systems: Measuring centrality and proximity to points of interest within walking distance.

 A deep learning model processed over 4,000 street-level photos, performing image segmentation and object classification to quantify elements that contribute to a location’s attractiveness.
-Parameters were assessed at the street segment level, providing hyper-local insights for lenders.
+Parameters were assessed at the street segment level, providing hyper-local insights for policy makers.

 From Theory to Practice

-While the methodology is broadly applicable, its implementation is illustrated through a detailed case study in an urban neighborhood.
-Here, the tool identifies clusters of successful F&B establishments and distills the key spatial and environmental factors that contribute to their viability.
-This analysis not only informs credit assessment but also provides urban planners and policymakers with valuable insights into the drivers of local economic activity.
+While the methodology is broadly applicable, its implementation is illustrated through a detailed case study in a singular urban neighborhood.
+Here, the tool identifies clusters of successful F&B establishments and distills the key spatial and environmental factors that contribute to their success and inform neighborhood socio-economic underlays.
+This analysis provides urban planners and policymakers with valuable insights into the drivers of local economic activity.

 Implications and Future Directions

-The integration of spatial data and computer vision into credit assessment has far-reaching implications:
+The integration of spatial data and computer vision into economic policy in data scare regions has far-reaching implications:

-- For Lenders: Enhanced ability to identify viable business opportunities, reduce risk, and expand access to credit for underserved populations.
+- For Lenders: Enhanced ability to identify viable business opportunities, reduce risk, and expand access to financing for underserved populations.

 - For Urban Planners and Policymakers: New tools for understanding hyper-local economic dynamics, supporting evidence-based interventions, and fostering sustainable urban development.